omoerbeek/e2pv/README.md

 If `EXTENDED` is set to `1`, extra state information is sent to PVOutput.
 See below for details.
-If an Enecsys ID is found in the `$ignored` array, no data for this inverter will be processedn.
+If an Enecsys ID is found in the `$ignored` array, no data for this inverter will be processed.
 This can be handy to ignore the neigbours' inverters which are received by your gateway.

 # Extended state information